luontola/tdd-mooc/data/exercises.md

 The assignment is to *refactor the above code to replace [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) class with [Temporal.PlainDate](https://tc39.es/proposal-temporal/docs/plaindate.html) class.* Repeat this refactoring many times.
 Focus on doing as small changes as possible, so that *all tests will pass between every change*.
 Practice smaller and smaller steps, until you can **do the whole refactoring by _changing only one line at a time_**.

-Afterwards we will have a competition between the students of this course about doing this refactoring using the smallest possible steps.
+Afterwards, in the weekly study groups, we will have a competition between the students of this course about doing this refactoring using the smallest possible steps.

 ##### What to submit

-* **Perform this refactoring live** in the weekly study groups.
 * Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part1" a **Git repository** with the history of you doing this refactoring, so that the commits are **as small as possible** and all the tests **pass on every commit**.
+    * Doing the [TCR challenge](https://github.com/luontola/tdd-mooc-small-steps#tcr-challenge) is the simplest way to create such small commits.
 * Fill [this questionnaire](https://forms.gle/bN6YkZEssTTewBxq8).

 ##### Effort estimate